Deploying a Cluster in Galera Manager¶

 slow_query_log = 1

 Although these excerpts were taken from Ubuntu nodes, the same settings will be found in nodes using other Linux distributions generated by Galera Manager.
-Notice that two lines were set for this particular cluster: wsrep_cluster_address contains all of the IP addresses of the nodes; and wsrep_cluster_name contains the name of the cluster.
-There’s one line that is set for this particular node: wsrep_node_name contains the node’s name.
-These adjustments are made by Galera Manager when adding nodes.
+Notice that two lines were set for this particular cluster: wsrep_cluster_address

 Again, if you want to add some other settings, perhaps setting values for InnoDB buffers, you add them to the box for Custom DB Engine Configuration.
 Below in Figure 3 is a screenshot of that box and how you might enter values:

-Notice that you have to include the [mysqld] heading.
-When you’re finished, click on Set to save.
+heading.
+When you are finished, click on Set to save.
 At this time, you won’t be able to make changes to these settings once you finish creating the cluster.
 So be sure you have everything you want before clicking Create.
-Otherwise, you’ll have to log into each node to make changes manually to the configuration files and restart the nodes.
-However, when adding a new node to the cluster you’ll be able to provide an alternative configuration.
+Otherwise, you will have to log into each node to make changes manually to the configuration files and restart the nodes.
+However, when adding a new node to the cluster you will be able to provide an alternative configuration.
 In a future release, you will be able to edit these default settings from within Galera Manager.

 Default Host Configuration

 The next section of the Create Cluster dialog box relates to how you want to create hosts, the servers on which nodes will be running.
-This has to do primarily with the operating system to install on the servers and how you will access those servers using ssh.
+This has to do primarily with the operating system to install on the servers and how you will access those servers using ssh

 To make it easier to discuss, below is the screenshot from Figure 1, but this time cropped around the default host configuration section:

-The first field allows you to chose the host type: locallxd, ec2 or unmanaged.
-Choosing locallxd will instruct Galera Manager to generate Linux Containers, using the lxd daemon, to create hosts when you add nodes later.
+daemon, to create hosts when you add nodes later.
 They’ll all run on the same server where you have Galera Manager.
 This option is primarily for testing purposes and shouldn’t generally be used.

 Choosing ec2 will use Amazon’s EC2 service to create separate AWS Instances for each host needed for each node you add to the cluster.
 When you choose this, there will be fields allowing you to choose which AWS region to use for hosts, and which type of Instance—these relate to the size and speed of the server.